Frequently asked questions about coronavirus and useful organisations

 On the issue of vaccines, the current ones were designed to work against earlier variants of coronavirus.
 The three vaccines approved in the UK seem to work well against the UK variant.
 It’s not clear yet how well the vaccines work against the other two variants.
-It’s possible that they will work very well, but not quite as well as against the UK variant.
+It’s possible that they will work well, although not quite as well as they do against the UK variant.

 Scientists are already working on revised versions of the current vaccines to protect against the latest variants.
 Over the longer term, the UK may well develop a rolling vaccine programme, a bit like for annual flu vaccinations, where people get vaccinated every year to protect themselves from the newest coronavirus variants.